nektro/zig-js/README.md

-# hübscher
+# zig-js

-A drop-in replacement for [prettier](https://prettier.io/) written in Zig.
-Currently only supports Javascript.

-"hübscher" means "prettier" in german.
+An ECMAScript module for Zig.
+Currently includes a parser.

 ## Built With

 - Zig 0.11.0
 - See [`zigmod.yml`](./zigmod.yml) and [`zigmod.lock`](./zigmod.lock)